simonh1000/angular-http-server/README.md

-# Angular-HTTP-Server
+# Single Page Add dev-server

-A very simple application server designed for Single Page App (SPA) developers.
+A simple dev-server designed for Single Page App (SPA) developers.

-It returns a file to the browser if it exists (ex. your-icon.png, index.html) and if can't find a file that matches a given URL it re-directs you to index.html rather than giving a 404 error.
+It returns a file if it exists (ex. your-icon.png, index.html), routes all other requests to index.html (rather than giving a 404 error) so that you SPO's routing can take over.
 The only time it will error out is if it can't locate the index.html file.

-Originally designed for my Angular work, this server will work with any Single Page App (SPA) framework that uses a router to change the URL (React, Vue JS, Elm,...).
+Originally designed for my Angular work, this dev-server will work with any Single Page App (SPA) framework that uses URL routing (React, Vue JS, Elm,...).

 ## To use: